SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion

 \subsubsection{ExecRepoBench}

-The ExecRepoBench benchmark\footnote{https://huggingface.co/datasets/CSJianYang/ExecRepoBench}, proposed by the Alibaba team, focuses on evaluating the code completion capabilities of LLMs in real-world software development environments.
-The dataset is sourced from 50 actively maintained Python repositories on GitHub, comprising a total of 1,200 test cases.
-For test case construction, the benchmark introduces a multi-level syntax masking method based on Abstract Syntax Trees (AST).
-It utilizes Tree-sitter to classify syntax nodes into three categories -- functions, statements, and expressions -- to create test instances.
-Additionally, it employs non-syntactic construction methods, including snippet, single-line, and multi-line truncation.
-The benchmark provides not only the intra-file prefix and suffix in a Fill-in-the-Middle (FIM) format but also the relevant cross-file context from the same repository in the form of complete files.

-In our reproduction of the ExecRepoEval evaluation, we implemented a rule-based fix to correct indentation errors in the code generated by the models.
-We use Pass@1 and Edit Similarity (ES) to measure model performance.
-For each model, we employed its corresponding prompt format for completion, with limits of 4096 tokens for the intra-file context, 4096 tokens for the cross-file context, and a maximum output length of 160 tokens.
-The temperature was set to 0.

-As shown in Table~\ref{tab:model_performance_execrepoeval}, \Coder-8B achieves a 24.5\% improvement in Pass@1 and a 35.3\% improvement in ES compared to its base model.
-Its performance is also significantly higher than that of other 7B and 14B models, including Qwen2.5-Coder-14B-Inst.
+As shown in Table~\ref{tab:model_performance_execrepoeval}, \Coder-8B-DPO achieves significant improvement in Pass@1 and ES compared to its base model, higher than that of other 7B models.
 We did not include Qwen2.5-Coder-Instruct-C, which was proposed in the original ExecRepoBench paper, as its weights have not been publicly released.
-The fine-tuned \Coder-8B-SFT improves upon the base model by 8.4\% in Pass@1 and 8.6\% in ES.
-The aligned \Coder-8B-DPO-wo-RS further boosts performance by 15.5\% in Pass@1 and 25.1\% in ES relative to \Coder-8B-SFT.
-The final version with repetition suppression, \Coder-8B-DPO-RS, adds an additional 0.6\% to Pass@1 and 1.6\% to ES, culminating in a total improvement of 24.5\% and 35.3\% over the original base model.
+The fine-tuned \Coder-8B-SFT improves upon the base model by 7.2\% in Pass@1 and 6.8\% percentage points in ES.
+The aligned \Coder-8B-DPO-wo-RS further boosts performance by 6.9 percentage points in Pass@1 and 12.5 percentage points in ES relative to \Coder-8B-SFT.
+The final version with repetition suppression, \Coder-8B-DPO, adds an additional 0.6\% to Pass@1 and 1.6\% to ES, culminating in a total improvement of 24.5\% and 35.3\% over Seed-Coder-8B-Base.